 Biography

-I am a final-year PhD Student in Theoretical Computer Science with Dr He Sun at Edinburgh University.
+Researcher turned software engineer.
+I recently completed a PhD in Computer Science with Dr He Sun at Edinburgh University.

-My research has focused on the Algorithmic Kadison-Singer problem, clustering, and Connectomics.
+My research focused on the Algorithmic Kadison-Singer problem, graph clustering, and connectomics.
 I was awarded a BSc in Computer Science and Mathematics (first class) and an MSc in Data Science (distinction) from the University of Edinburgh.
-My dissertation, "On the spectral method for finding shortest paths", was recognised as outstanding by the University of Edinburgh.
 Along with my research, I am interested in real-time entity resolution and its applications.

-I love exploring the Highlands by foot and bike.
-I'm also a keen Fives player and captain of the Edinburgh University Fives team.
+I love exploring the Highlands by foot, bike, and kayak.
+I'm also a keen Fives player and ran the Edinburgh based Caledonian Fives team.

 Publications